 Inventory- In July 2015, the Financial Accounting Standards Board issued Accounting Standards Update 2015-11 "Simplifying the Measurement of Inventory" (Topic 330).
 Under the new guidance, inventory is measured at the lower of cost and net realizable value, and the new guidance eliminates the use of replacement cost and net realizable value less a normal profit margin as techniques to value inventory.
 Net realizable value is defined as the estimated selling price in the ordinary course of business, less reasonably predictable costs of completion, disposal and transportation.
 The new guidance will be applied prospectively for annual periods and interim periods within fiscal years beginning after December 15, 2016.
-We do not anticipate the adoption of this standard will have a material impact on our consolidated financial statements.
+We adopted this standard effective April 1, 2017 and it did not have a material impact on our consolidated financial statements.